hemalvarambhia/bitmap-editor/Inbox.md

 A weakness in the design is a separate method to create a blank `Image`, which could have be done in initialize.
 However, it would be confusing with a mock object as that represents an instance, and `new` is a class method.
 So a client could call the other methods without calling `create` and this would cause the code to break, so using an `Image` object is somewhat awkward.

 The strength is that we have cohesive objects with clearly defined responsibilities.
 We have discovered a value object, the coordinate, & have chosen `OpenStruct` to represent it, as there are no state-based behaviours required yet.
+Using `OpenStruct` avoids the primitive obsession smell, and does not involve declaring a class outright.

 A strength is that, by using `OpenStruct` and using the `coordinates(x, y)` factory method, we have encapsulated the production and test code from changes to representation of the coordinates.
 The `x` and `y` instance methods would still be required in the new representation either way.